bryantrobbins/activiti-boot/README.md

 I've added a basic .gitignore file to the project.
 I use examples from https://github.com/github/gitignore to build something that makes sense for my tool stack (Gradle + Intellij).

+## Package name

+Having to change the package name, because I'm an idiot and used a "-" in one ...